-For many years the advantages of fluorescence tags outweighed the disadvantages of the sample preparation requirements.
-However, with the emergence of two-photon fluorescence microscopy in the 1990s, many of these same advantages are achievable without any sample pretreatment.
+For many years the advantages of fluorescence tags outweighed the disadvantages of the sample preparation requirements, but with the emergence of two-photon fluorescence microscopy in the 1990s , many of these same advantages can now be achieved without any sample pretreatment.
 As a result, two-photon microscopy, also referred to as multiphoton microscopy, has once again revolutionized the field of biological imaging allowing for the creation of high-resolution images of living cells.
 Even today, new uses are constantly being discovered.